Who killed Tony Soprano?

 Paulie had a dream that he might meet the same fate as Bonpensiero.

 Later on, Paulie has a dream where he walks into his kitchen and sees his deceased friend “Big Pussy” Bonpensiero cooking something.

 Paulie then asks:

 “When my time comes, tell me… Will I stand up?”

 This is most likely a reference to Bonpensiero’s murder.
 If you remember, “Pussy” asked Tony if he could sit down just before he was shot multiple times for being an FBI informant.

-It is possible that Paulie was in contact with New York before the war even started.
+It is possible that Paulie was in contact with New York before the war even kicked off.

-In the episode “The Blue Comet”, members from the Lupertazzi family are planning their hit on Tony and his crew.
+In the episode “The Blue Comet”, members of the Lupertazzi family are planning their hit on Tony and his crew.

 The conversation goes like this: